 Drink Beer & Test Locally Created Board Games at Designer’s Night!

-The walls of the Victory Point Café, Berkeley’s “first and best” board game café, are lined with hundreds of board games—everything from Monopoly to Settlers of Catan.
+The walls of the Victory Point Café, Berkeley’s “first and best” board game café, are lined with hundreds of board games—everything from Monopoly to Life to Settlers of Catan.

-For the person who’s played them all, it’s a night to delve into the local game designing scene and see what people are producing.
+For the board game aficionado who’s played them all, Designer’s Night is a night to delve into the local game designing scene and see what games people in the area are actually producing.
 The Designer’s Night is different than a usual night at Victory Point, which gears toward a more casual crowd–it’s a night for the connoisseurs and creators.

 “The real benefit to physical games, board games, card games, is that it brings people together,” said John Velgus, game designer and regular at the monthly Victory Point meet-up.
 “It’s more social than, say, video games.”

 Cards flip, dice roll and glasses clink as groups pack around tables to enjoy games like Anomia, True Colors, Se Le Tiene, Lost Cities, El Dorado and family classics like Battleship, Uno and Risk.

 The game designers that meet up at Victory Point either sell their idea to major publishers like Wizards of the Coast, Steve Jackman Games and Fantasy Flight Games or self-publish their game using Kickstarter.

 “A lot of well-known designers have day jobs,” Velgus said.
 “But we’re here because we love it.
 A lot of us in the area are meeting every couple weeks.”

 Game development is a long process, whether relying on the expertise of a big publisher or going it alone–but the scope of the imagination, organization and logic involved is impressive.

 “There’s been a broad Bay Area designer community that’s been happening for years,” said John Brieger, a local game designer with several published games under his belt.